-- Developing an identity as an independent reader

-- Working in book-clubs
+- 'Coming of Age' narratives - Working in book clubs

-- Studying and responding to core texts
+- Studying and responding to set texts

-- Narrative writing

-- Informational writing
+- Informative writing

-- Argumentative writing
+- Argumentative writing and analysis

+- Poetry and plays

 Regular formative assessment will take place in the form of entries in the reading and writing notebooks, student/ teacher conferences, peer discussions and personal reflections.
 Summative assessments will also take place at regular intervals throughout the year, such as creative and narrative responses, persuasive texts, personal responses to texts, informative writing pieces, formal and informal spoken texts such as speeches, and formal essays.
 Students will work in groups and individually, establishing and consolidating their abilities to communicate and collaborate.
 Students will be expected to draft and edit their work, making choices about audience, voice, purpose and other literary devices in order to achieve their goals.
 The formal presentation of some pieces will be expected, whereas others may be presented more informally in order to demonstrate development in thinking and understanding.
 Showing the development of higher order thinking skills will be a key component of the assessment in English in Year 9 as students move towards the more complex requirements of senior English.